vassilis/shohola/src/pages/index.md

     the mountains of northeastern Pennsylvania, and accredited by the American Camp Association.
 Learn more about the camp.
   title: The Camp
+give:
+  description: >-
+    Camp Shohola is a third-generation traditional boys summer camp, located in the mountains of northeastern Pennsylvania, and accredited by the American Camp Association.
+Learn more about the camp.
+  title: Ways to Give
+  image: /img/directors.jpg
 ---